Notice of Nondiscrimination and Section 504/ADA Coordinator

 Incomplete applications will not be evaluated.

 Applicants must request official transcripts be sent directly to NCU from prior colleges and universities during the application process.
 Acceptance may be granted based on unofficial transcripts.
-However, all official, sealed transcripts must be received from U.S. institutions within 90 days of the start of the first course, and from foreign institutions within 180 days of the start of the first course.
+However, all official, sealed transcripts must be received from U.S. institutions within 90 days of the start of the first course, and from foreign institutions within 6 months of enrollment.

 Applicants using academic documents issued by non-U.S. academic institutions for admissions consideration may be required to have these official documents sent directly from the academic institution to the credential-evaluating agency.
 Please refer to the section entitled Credential Evaluation for current information regarding accepted Credential Evaluation agencies and procedures involved or see: http://www.ncu.edu/northcentral-global/consumer-information/internal-admissions

 Program acceptance requirements vary by degree-level, School, and program of study.
 Minimum requirements for acceptance are outlined below.
 Please refer to School and program sections for additional, program-specific admissions requirements and procedures.